ygg-lang/oaks/examples/oak-csharp/readme.md

 ## 🎯 Overview

-Oak-csharp is a robust parser for C#, designed to handle complete C# syntax including modern features.
+Oak C# is a robust parser for C#, designed to handle complete C# syntax including modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for static analysis and code generation.

 ## ✨ Features